 Pernicious anemia is the intrinsic factor deficiency of vitamin B12.
-It can be differentiated through Schilling Test.
-However, it is rarely found in children.
+It can be differentiated through the Schilling Test; however, it is rarely found in children.

 Fish tape worm infestation

-Infestation of fish tape worm (Diphyllobothriumlatum) leads to deficiency of vitamin B12.
+Infestation of fish tape worm (Diphyllobothriumlatum) leads to a deficiency of vitamin B12.

 Other causes of folate deficiency might include malabsorption due to tropical sprue and celiac disease, conditions with increase requirement such as rapid growth and chronic hemolytic anemias.